Jafea7/RecFilter2/README.md

 `python RecFilter2.py d:\captures\cb_freddo_20210202-181818.mp4 -m sexy_legs -s supacams`

-Look for an entry in the config file for model `sexy_legs` on the site `supacams`, the values from the config file will override any given on the command line.
+Look for an entry in the configuration file for model `sexy_legs` on the site `supacams`, the values from the configuration file will override any given on the command line.

 ## Config file

-The configuration file is in JSON format and contains optional parameters pertaining to particular models.

-The configuration file has to have the same basename as the script/executable, ie. RecFilter2.json for RecFilter2.py.
+The configuration file is optional, without it RecFilter2 will use the default values for its parameters.

-If you change the name of the script/executable then the configuration has to be changed also.

-**The script/executable looks for the configuration file in the same directory as itself.**
+**For the configuration file to be detected it has to have the same basename as the script/executable, (eg. `RecFilter2.json` if the script is named `RecFilter2.py`), and reside in the same directory as the script/executable.**

+The file is in JSON format and contains optional parameters pertaining to particular models and the default body area search.

 Example:
 ```